Ajay-Kadwal/RepoFirst/readme.md

-# Hi, This is Ajay hava good capability to code
+# Hi, This is Ajay
-# and already hava extra smart man

-this above is stuff for ajay
+# Email = Ajaykadwal.work@gmail.com
+# contact = 9660634627
+# Linkdin = Ajay Kadwal

+This is contact information about Ajay